-The Technological Landscape of Remote Health Solutions
+Current Landscape of Remote Health Solutions

 Telemedicine Platforms

-Remote health monitoring technology systems enable care in remote areas with limited connectivity.
-Solutions like mobile health applications and wearable devices can track health metrics, vital signs, and potential issues for patients and providers in real-time.
+Some remote monitoring systems enable care in remote areas with limited connectivity.
+Solutions like mobile health applications and wearable devices can track health metrics and help identify potential issues for patients and providers.
 While traditional remote monitoring relies on consistent connections, mobile apps can store and transmit patient data when networks become available again.
+Rural telehealth facilitates proactive healthcare and chronic condition management regardless of location or connectivity barriers.

 Identifying Areas in Need